bekk/bekk-christmas/post/ml/uncertainty-in-machine-learning.md

 ---
 ![](/assets/buble.png "Popularity for the keywords “Michael Bublé” on Google Trends")

 However, other things are not so certain.
 Today, we will take a look at how uncertainty may play a role in how we interpret machine learning models.

-###Black Box versus White Box Models
+\###Black Box versus White Box Models

 As modern machine learning models become able to solve increasingly challenging problems, their application has grown tremendously.
 In the US, deep learning patent applications grew on average by 175% annually between 2013 and 2016.
 This has caused an ever-expanding range of complex models.

 One challenge with the complexity of modern deep learning models is the non-trivial task of understanding precisely why a model produces the outputs it does.
-Deep models may have millions of hyperparameters and determining the correct values is not an exact science.
+Deep learning models may have millions of model parameters and determining the values is not an exact science.
 Once trained, understanding the complex relationship between inputs and outputs can be extremely difficult.
 In other words, many modern models exhibit traits of a black box.
 In black box models the relationship between inputs and outputs is not easily interpretable – it’s as if we are dealing with a black box which magically gives us answers given our inputs.

 Conversely, in white box models we can clearly understand and explain the relationship between inputs and outputs, and thus also model behaviour.